The Lean Mindset - Beyond Metrics

 Learn first-hand from thought-leaders Mary and Tom Poppendieck how to move to the far side of paradox and a lean mindset.
 Mary and Tom have pioneered the application of Lean Thinking to software development and documented their principles in books (below).

-This two-day workshop is offered either privately or through partners who sponsor a public workshop.
+This one-day workshop is offered either privately or through partners who sponsor a public workshop.
 For additional information on the Lean Mindset Workshop please contact us at firstname.lastname@example.org.

 - Ask the Right Questions